 Every World Cup game can be streamed in English with the Fox Sports Go app.
 There is no charge for downloading and watching via the app, but you must log in with an appropriate pay TV provider account to get access.

 To get the Spanish broadcasts, you can stream World Cup games in any browser at TelemundoDeportes.com, or with the Telemundo Deportes En Vivo or NBC Sports apps.
-Telemundo says that anyone can watch the World Cup online for free without a pay TV subscription until June 25.
-After that, you may be prompted to log in online with a pay TV account.
+Up until June 25, you could stream World Cup games live for free on Telemundo in a browser, without any log-in.
+Now, however, you can watch online for 30 minutes for free.
+After that, you must log in online with a pay TV account to live stream the World Cup that way.

 Most live-streaming TV services will also let you watch the World Cup online.
 Services including Hulu Live, Fubo TV, DirecTV Now, Playstation Vue, Sling TV, and YouTube TV all have packages available with some or all of the channels broadcasting 2018 World Cup matches.